jonathanewerner/semantic-highlight.vim/README.md

 Stuff I might have improved:
 - The blacklist lookup was implemented as a search through an array = O(n).
 I replaced it with a dictionary lookup = ~O(1).
 This lookup occured in the central tight loop of the algorithm, so perf benefits could be huge.
 Haven't found out how to profile. :)
+- I put all code in `autoload`.
+When running `vim --startuptime` with the original plugin, i found that it took ~500ms alone.
+(Don't fully understand why).
+With all code in `autolad` this issue appears to have gone.